input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 [^exactlyOneToken]: If the restriction of having exactly one token is too strong, then this can be generalized to allow any number of tokens.
+  Or alternatively, these scripts can be parameterized by a dummy integer to ensure that the currency symbol of committee certificate verification policies are distinct.

 Later, we will show specific examples of this definition from different cryptographic primitives.
 For now, we will take this as a definition and assume